Mattlister/FilmDBMain/README.md

 ## The next stage pushing to Heroku

-### Once running in GitHub, the commits I make then need to reflect within Heroku and so to do this, I have to create a new Heroku application by doing the following.
+### We know the commits push to GirHub but I need the commits I make to reflect within Heroku and so to do this, I have to create a new Heroku application by doing the following.

 1. Create an account and log into the Heroku website.
 Then, Create a new app by clicking the "New" button in the dashboard.
 You need to name the application so I gave mine the same name as the application I'm creating and then set the region to Europe.